jouho/geoblockchain/README.md

 ### Ackowledgement

-This project and the application is still under development.
+This project and the application is still **under development**.
 The source code will be published once the application is publicly deployed.

 ### Contacts